Vitols999/QMS-WIKI/QMapTool/QMTHome.md

 QMapTool can be considered as a front-end to the well-known [GDAL package](http://www.gdal.org).

-If you want to download the QMapTool sources, visit the [download page](https://bitbucket.org/maproom/qmapshack/downloads) of QMapShack.
+If you want to download the QMapTool sources, visit the [**download page**](https://github.com/Maproom/qmapshack/releases) of QMapShack.
 The sources do not compile on their own and need to be part of QMapShacks build environment. (**Note:** This will be true for all releases after V 1.10.0.
 For 1.10.0 you have to checkout the code from the QMapShack repository.)
-Windows 64 binaries are distributed with the [QMapShack Windows installer](https://bitbucket.org/maproom/qmapshack/downloads/QMapShack_Install_Windows64bit__1.10.0.exe).
+Windows 64 binaries are available on the download page.

-If you want to see screenshots or start with QMapTool, visit the [documentation page](DocMain).
+If you want to see screenshots or start with QMapTool, visit the [documentation page](QMTDocMain).

 ## Support